-The Kent & Sussex Tea and Coffee Company is an independent Tea and Coffee business run by the Smith Family.
-The Company is involved with the importing, packing, wholesaling and retailing of Tea and the importing and roasting of an extensive range of Coffees for commercial and private customers.
+The Kent & Sussex Tea and Coffee Company is an independent Loose Tea and Coffee business run by the Smith Family.
+The Company is involved with the importing, packing, wholesaling and retailing of Loose Tea Online and the importing and roasting of an extensive range of Coffees for commercial and private customers.
 The factory and warehouse is situated near the village of Pluckley, in the heart of the English County of Kent.
 Today the Company has a fleet of vans servicing retail and catering customers directly in Kent and Sussex and via courier throughout the United Kingdom, the European Union and Internationally.
-At the factory there is a factory shop open to the public with a range of over 1000 Teas and Coffees available to buy online.
+At the factory there is a factory shop open to the public with a range of over 1000 Loose Teas and Coffees available wich are also online.

 Kent & Sussex Tea & Coffee Company was established in 1982.
 The Company was established in 1982 by Mr Malcolm Smith and his son Richard Smith on their return from India where they have their own factory of over 7,000 square feet.
-The factory produces traditional tea bags and packs an extensive range of loose leaf teas, selling over 1000 different types of tea to buy online.
-A range of over 65 different fresh roasted coffee is also produced.
+The factory produces traditional tea bags and packs an extensive range of loose leaf teas, selling over 1000 loose leaf teas of which you can buy online.
+A range of over 65 different fresh roasted coffee which are also produced.
 Coffees for all types of machines including for espresso, filter and cafetiere.
 The coffee is roasted using the state of the art Nuehaus Neotec fluidized air-bed system roasting system which maintains the highest quality and consistency.

 They are produced from the same tea bush Camellia Sinensis and are semi fermented during manufacture, this oxidisation process is done to a lesser or greater extent.
 Traditionally Oolong Tea is manufactured and drunk in China and Formosa Taiwan.
 The large loose tea leaves are either curled or rolled into small tight beads of tea that unfurl when infused.
 Drunk without milk Oolong teas have sweet aromas and Fruity, Honey like taste notes.
 Oolong Teas are known for their medicinal properties and greatly valued for achieving weight loss.